Richard Cohen, M.A.

 Cohen is the author of seven books: 1) Healing Humanity: Time, Touch and Talk, 2) Being Gay: Nature, Nurture or Both?, 3) Gay Children Straight Parents: A Plan for Family Healing, 4) Understanding Our LGBTQ+ Loved Ones, 5) A Therapist's Guide: Assisting Those with Same-Sex Attraction and Their Loved Ones, 6) Counselor Training Program Manual, and 7) Rich's Home.

 He founded the International Healing Foundation (IHF) in 1990 (dissolved in 2015), and co-founded Positive Approaches To Healthy Sexuality (PATH) in 2003.
-Cohen travels extensively throughout the United States, Latin America, and Europe.
 He is a frequent guest lecturer on college and university campuses, and at therapeutic and religious conferences.
-Cohen is available for consultations, speaking engagements, healing seminars, counselor training programs, and family healing sessions.
+Cohen is available for consultations, speaking engagements, counselor training programs, and family healing sessions.

-Cohen holds a bachelor's degree from Boston University and a master’s of arts degree in psychology from Antioch University.
-For three years, he worked as an HIV/AIDS educator for the American Red Cross where he authored a statewide curriculum for foster parents and child care providers with HIV infected children.
+Cohen holds a Bachelor of Arts degree from Boston University and a Master of Arts degree in counseling psychology from Antioch University.
+For three years, he worked as an HIV/AIDS educator for the American Red Cross where he authored a statewide curriculum for foster parents and childcare providers with HIV-infected children.
 He is an expert in the field of Sexual Orientation Therapy.

-Cohen has been interviewed by newspaper, radio and television media, including appearances on 20/20, Larry King Live, The O'Reilly Factor, and Jimmy Kimmel Live.
-He lives in the Washington, D.C., metropolitan area with his wife of thirty-seven years, while his three adult children are making their mark in the world.
+Cohen has been interviewed by newspaper, radio and television media, including appearances on Jimmy Kimmel Live, Howard Stern, 20/20, and Larry King Live.
+He lives in the Washington, D.C., metropolitan area with his wife of forty-three years, and has three adult children.